 Historically, drones have primarily relied on vision-based sensors, like cameras, for navigation and task execution.
 However, as drone applications have expanded, so has the need for more sophisticated sensor systems.

-Sujet a lire : How Are Gesture Control Systems Being Developed for Recreational Drones?
+A lire aussi : How Are Gesture Control Systems Being Developed for Recreational Drones?

 Now, UAVs integrate an array of sensors, including, but not limited to, infrared sensors, ultrasonic sensors, LiDAR, radar, GPS, and even environmental sensors for temperature, humidity, and air quality detection.